Portrait of Jonah Maddox

 Hello.

-Before this, I spent over a decade freelancing across broadcast, documentary and digital content, working with organisations including the BBC, Netflix, Disney, Greenpeace and a range of independent production companies.
-I was often brought in to help shape story and structure from complex, real-world material, and to take projects through to delivery under pressure.
+Before this I spent over a decade freelancing across broadcast, documentary and digital content.
+I worked with the BBC, Netflix, Disney, Greenpeace and a range of independent production companies, often brought in to shape story and structure from complex material and take projects through to delivery under pressure.
+The work has ranged from a live Royal Wedding edit that became the BBC's most viewed social clip of the year, to a Canal+ feature documentary released in cinemas, and environmental films screened at Glastonbury.

-When I'm not glued to my desk, you'll probably find me making music, woodturning, running spoon-carving workshops or, occasionally, back at my desk following various digital passion projects.
+When I'm not at my desk you'll find me making music, woodturning, running spoon-carving workshops or working on various digital projects.

 If you're working on something and want to communicate it with care and clarity, I'm always happy to talk.